What Is a CUI Enclave? How to Reduce CMMC Scope and Compliance Costs

 Senior Cybersecurity and Compliance Manager, CISA, CCSK, CMMC RP

 If your organization handles Controlled Unclassified Information (CUI), you’re likely navigating the complex requirements of frameworks like NIST SP 800-171 and CMMC 2.0.
-For many small and mid-sized defense contractors, the biggest challenge isn’t just meeting these cybersecurity requirements, it’s applying them consistently across sprawling IT environments.
-That’s no small task, especially if your data is spread out across departments, applications, and devices.
+For many defense contractors, the biggest challenge isn’t understanding the 110 security requirements.
+It’s applying them consistently across an entire IT environment.

 What is a CUI Enclave?